ufz/ogs/web/content/docs/benchmarks/thermo-richards-mechanics/CTF1.md

 The description of this test can be found in the paper by Wang et al. [[2]](#2).
-In the calculation, the formula of specific heat capacity of solid phase represent has already taken account of the porosity factor.
+In the calculation, the formula of specific heat capacity of solid phase has already taken account of the porosity factor.

 The following figures compare the results of this test against the results